waku-org/pm/requirements/codex.md

 ### Functionality

-1. Message is cached to enable retrieval without sender being online (once uploaded).
+1. After upload, message is retrievable without sender being online.
 2. Best effort in terms of message retention; expectations on restrictions are documented.

 ### Usability